webrecorder/browsertrix/docs/deploy/index.md

-# Introduction to Deployment
+# Deploying Browsertrix Cloud

 Browsertrix Cloud is designed to be a cloud-native application running in Kubernetes.

 However, despite the name, it is perfectly reasonable (and easy!) to deploy Browsertrix Cloud locally using one of the many available local Kubernetes options.
-Here are a few recommendations for different scenarios.

 The main requirements for Browsertrix Cloud are:

 - A Kubernetes Cluster
 - [Helm 3](https://helm.sh/) (package manager for Kubernetes)

-We have prepared a [Local Deployment](./local) and [Production (Self-Hosted and Cloud) Deployment](./production) guides to help with setting up Browsertrix Cloud for different scenarios.
+We have prepared a [Local Deployment Guide](./local) which covers several options for testing Browsertrix Cloud locally on a single machine, as well as a [Production (Self-Hosted and Cloud) Deployment](./production) guides to help with setting up Browsertrix Cloud for different production scenarios.

-### Non Kubernetes Deployments

-Previously, Browsertrix Cloud also supported Docker Compose and podman-based deployment.
-This is now deprecated due to the complexity of maintaining feature parity across different setups, and with various Kubernetes deployment options being available and easy to deploy, even on a single machine.

-Making deployment of Browsertrix Cloud as easy as possible remains a key goal, and we welcome suggestions for how we can further improve our Kubernetes deployment options.